Josip Broz Tito

-He was born to a Croat father and Slovene mother in the village of Kumrovec, Austria-Hungary (now in Croatia).
+Tito was born to a Croat father and a Slovene mother in Kumrovec in present-day Croatia, then part of Austria-Hungary.
 Drafted into military service, he distinguished himself, becoming the youngest sergeant major in the Austro-Hungarian Army of that time.
 After being seriously wounded and captured by the Russians during World War I, he was sent to a work camp in the Ural Mountains.
-He participated in some events of the Russian Revolution in 1917 and the subsequent Civil War.
-Upon his return to the Balkans in 1918, he entered the newly established Kingdom of Yugoslavia, where he joined the Communist Party of Yugoslavia (KPJ).
-Having assumed de facto control over the party by 1937, he was formally elected its general secretary in 1939 and later its president, the title he held until his death.
+Tito participated in some events of the Russian Revolution in 1917 and the subsequent Russian Civil War.
+Upon his return to the Balkans in 1920, he entered the newly established Kingdom of Yugoslavia, where he joined the Communist Party of Yugoslavia.
+Having assumed de facto control over the party by 1937, Tito was formally elected its general secretary in 1939 and later its president, the title he held until his death.
 During World War II, after the Nazi invasion of the area, he led the Yugoslav guerrilla movement, the Partisans (1941–1945).
-By the end of the war, the Partisans—with the backing of the invading Soviet Union—took power over Yugoslavia.
+By the end of the war, the Partisans, with the Allies' backing since late 1943, took power in Yugoslavia.

-After the war, Tito was the chief architect of the Socialist Federal Republic of Yugoslavia (SFRY), serving as the prime minister (1944–1963), president (1953–1980; since 1974 president for life), and marshal of Yugoslavia, the highest rank of the Yugoslav People's Army (JNA).
-Despite being one of the founders of Cominform, he became the first Cominform member to defy Soviet hegemony in 1948.
-He was the only leader in Joseph Stalin's lifetime to leave Cominform and begin with his country's own socialist program, which contained elements of market socialism.
-Economists active in the former Yugoslavia, including Czech-born Jaroslav Vaněk and Yugoslav-born Branko Horvat, promoted a model of market socialism that was dubbed the Illyrian model.
-Firms were socially owned by their employees and structured on workers' self-management; they competed in open and free markets.
-Tito managed to keep ethnic tensions under control by gradually delegating as much power as possible to each republic.
-The 1974 Yugoslav Constitution defined SFR Yugoslavia as a "federal republic of equal nations and nationalities, freely united on the principle of brotherhood and unity in achieving specific and common interest."
-Each republic was also given the right to self-determination and secession if done through legal channels.
-Lastly, Tito gave Kosovo and Vojvodina, the two constituent provinces of Serbia, substantially increased autonomy, including de facto veto power in the Yugoslav parliament.
-Tito built a very powerful cult of personality around himself, which was maintained by the League of Communists of Yugoslavia even after his death.
-Twelve years after his death, as communism collapsed in Eastern Europe, Yugoslavia dissolved and descended into a series of interethnic wars.
+After the war, Tito served as the prime minister (1944–1963), president (1953–1980; from 1974 president for life), and marshal of Yugoslavia, the highest rank of the Yugoslav People's Army (JNA).
+In 1945, under his leadership, Yugoslavia became a communist state, which was eventually renamed the Socialist Federal Republic of Yugoslavia.
+Despite being one of the founders of the Cominform, his party became the first member of the organisation—and he the only leader during Joseph Stalin’s lifetime—to defy Soviet hegemony in the Eastern Bloc, resulting in Yugoslavia's expulsion from the organisation in 1948 in what became known as the Tito–Stalin split.
+In the following years, alongside other political leaders and Marxist theorists such as Edvard Kardelj and Milovan Đilas, he initiated the idiosyncratic model of socialist self-management in which firms were managed by workers' councils and all workers were entitled to workplace democracy and equal share of profits.
+Tito wavered between supporting a centralised or more decentralised federation and ended up favouring the latter to keep ethnic tensions under control; thus, the constitution was gradually developed to delegate as much power as possible to each republic in keeping with the Marxist theory of withering away of the state.
+He envisaged the SFR of Yugoslavia as a "federal republic of equal nations and nationalities, freely united on the principle of brotherhood and unity in achieving specific and common interest."
+A very powerful cult of personality arose around him, which the League of Communists of Yugoslavia maintained even after his death.
+After Tito's death, Yugoslavia's leadership was transformed into an annually rotating presidency to give representation to all of its nationalities and prevent the emergence of an authoritarian leader.
+Twelve years later, as communism collapsed in Eastern Europe and ethnic tensions escalated, Yugoslavia dissolved and descended into a series of interethnic wars.